open-sauced/intro/05-how-to-contribute-to-open-source.md

 By following these steps, you'll be able to submit your contributions to open source projects and collaborate with other developers to improve the codebase.

+## What Happens Next?

+After your contribution has been submitted and reviewed, one of the following outcomes may occur:

+1. **Your contribution is accepted**: If your contribution is approved by the project maintainers, it will be merged into the main branch of the codebase. <br>
+   Congratulations!
+Your work is now part of the project, and you've made a valuable contribution to the open source community.

+2. **Your contribution requires changes**: Sometimes, the project maintainers may request changes to your contribution before it can be accepted.
+This could be due to coding issues, conflicts with other changes, or a need for additional documentation.
+In this case, make the requested changes and resubmit your pull request.

+3. **Your contribution is rejected**: In some cases, your contribution may not align with the project's goals or requirements, or it may not be the best solution to a problem.
+If your contribution is rejected, don't be discouraged.
+Take the feedback you received as an opportunity to learn and improve.
+You can always try contributing to another project or submitting a different contribution to the same project.

 ## Let's Get Practical

 Now that you know how to find and contribute to open source projects, it's time to put your skills into practice.
 Let's do this by contributing to OpenSauced's [guest book repository](https://github.com/open-sauced/guestbook).